rokath/trice/docs/TriceMessagesEncoding.md

 * Without the `-ex2` switch, `0010...` packages are ignored as user data.
 * Without the `-ex3` switch, `0011...` packages are ignored as user data.
 * User data have a unknown length.
 Therefore they cannot share a COBS packet with *Trices*.
+* User data packets do not affect the cycle counter.
+The can have their own cycle counter.